Delaware Officials Call For Federal Investigation Into Controversial Traffic Stop Involving Delaware State University Lacrosse Team In Georgia

 “If there’s anything in y’all’s luggage we’re probably gonna find it, OK,” an officer says in the viral video.

 “If it were a team like Notre Dame that this situation would not have occurred and I very much agree to that.
-I think that appearance could have played a big role in this situation,” Gentle said.READ MORE: Jersey Shorecast Predicts Tourism Will Full Recovery To Pre-Pandemic Levels This Summer Season
+I think that appearance could have played a big role in this situation,” Gentle said.READ MORE: Man Shoots, Kills Would-Be Armed Robber In South Philadelphia: Police

 Liberty County Sheriff William Bowman defended the stop, saying he does not believe any racial profiling took place.
 He also said no personal items were searched, a claim DSU president Tony Allen says body camera footage clearly debunks.